|Riding Style||All Mountain|

 The Jones Explorer is a lower cost ride that’s got more directional float than the Mtn Twin or Ultra Mountain Twin but also it’s less directional and aggressive than Flagship for those that want an easier all day ride.

 The 2018-2019 Jones Explorer price is now down from $479 to $449 which now makes it a great low-cost recommendation for those that want a really floaty all mountain ride that borders on being a good freeride board.
 The 2019 Jones Explorer is the same as 2018.
+If you are looking for the 2020 Jones Explorer it is now called the Jones Frontier.

 Conditions: Good Spring conditions.
 Hard in the morning slowly going to slushy in the afternoon.